By Vernon Roderick, Last updated: August 8, 2020

 The iCloud Photo Library usually backs up when you have wifi and you are connected to an energy source, some iOS units that are on iOS 11 can also do so when using data plans but that may depend on the speed.
 The availability of the photo saved to iCloud may vary per device or user.

 If you want to backup all the photos on your iPhone, iPad or iPod touch, including Camera Roll, Photo Stream, Photo Library and My Albums photos, you should try iOS Data Backup and Restore, which helps people recover deleted or lost data on iPhone, iPad or iPod.You might be wondering, how does one set this to an automated state?
 After all, having to backup manually seems like a lot to do and not many people have enough time or patience to do so.
-Not a problem at all, follow these steps in order to make sure that your iCloud is up and running properly:
+Not a problem at all, follow these steps on how to backup photos to iCloud in order to make sure that your iCloud is up and running properly:

 Click the button to download FoneDog's Toolkit and then backup your Photos to iCloud.

-And then you are pretty much done.
+And then you are pretty much done to easily move photos from iPhone to iCloud storage.
 You may point and click as much as you like, and you can easily enjoy all the photos to your heart's content.
-On the other hand, however, if you prefer to do this manually and handle the backing up yourself that is alright too, here are the steps as to how you may do so manually:
+On the other hand, however, if you prefer to upload photos to iCloud from iPhone manually and handle the backing up yourself that is alright too, here are the steps as to how to backup photos to iCloud manually:

 Please note that this means you cannot choose each video and photo you want to backup, but rather you will have to backup the entire device when you choose this option.

-While these are both great options, it is understandable that some users have some issues with the limited storage space and as mentioned before you can always purchase more.
+While these are both great options on how to backup photos to iCloud, it is understandable that some users have some issues with the limited storage space and as mentioned before you can always purchase more.
 That purchase does come at a price and a monthly storage fee which doesn't agree with a lot of people.

 Leave a Comment